agoulart72/bloodstone/content/species/Beastmen (Therion).md

 The **Vanara** are a monkey-like species with a rich and colorful culture.
 They are highly curious and driven by a thirst for knowledge, exploration, and artistic expression.
 Here's a deeper look into them:

-1. **Adventurous Spirit**: Much like the Tabaxi, the Vanara have an insatiable curiosity, traveling across regions to gather stories, treasures, and knowledge.
+1. **Adventurous Spirit**: Much like the Rakhashi, the Vanara have an insatiable curiosity, traveling across regions to gather stories, treasures, and knowledge.
 They act as the wanderers and collectors of the Therion.

 2. **Cultural Openness**: Vanara are incredibly open-minded and often form bonds with various cultures they encounter.
 They are excellent diplomats, translators, and storytellers, bringing diverse perspectives wherever they go.